Carbon Monoxide Detectors: Ultimate Guide

 • Furnace or boiler with a cracked heat exchanger

-• Closed fireplace flue while a fire is lit
+• Closed fireplace flue during an active fire

 • Vehicle idling in the garage

-• Portable generator, grill, power tool or lawn equipment operating in the garage
+• Portable generator, grill, power tool or lawn equipment running in the garage

 No, smoke detectors do not detect carbon monoxide.
-Instead, they start an alarm when they sense a certain level of smoke caused by a fire.
-Having functional smoke detectors reduces the risk of dying in a house fire by about 55 percent
+In fact, they start an alarm when they recognize a certain level of smoke caused by a fire.
+Installing functional smoke detectors lowers the risk of dying in a house fire by about 55 percent.

-Smoke detectors come in two basic forms—ionization detectors and photoelectric detectors.
-Ionization detection works best with fast-growing fires that produce large flames, while photoelectric detectors are more effective with smoldering, smoky fires.
-Some newer smoke detectors come with both types of alarms in a single unit to increase the chance of sensing a fire, no matter how it burns.
+Smoke detectors are available in two basic forms—ionization detectors and photoelectric detectors.
+Ionization detection works best with fast-growing fires that produce large flames, while photoelectric detectors are more applicable for smoldering, smoky fires.
+Some newer smoke detectors incorporate both kinds of alarms in one unit to boost the chance of recognizing a fire, no matter how it burns.

-Clearly, smoke detectors and CO alarms are equally important home safety devices.
-If you inspect the ceiling and see an alarm of some kind, you won’t always know whether it’s a smoke detector or a carbon monoxide alarm.
-The visual difference is determined by the brand and model you prefer.
-Here are some factors to consider:
+Obviously, smoke detectors and CO alarms are equally beneficial home safety devices.
+If you inspect the ceiling and find an alarm of some kind, you may not realize whether it’s a smoke detector or a carbon monoxide alarm.
+The visual difference depends on the brand and model you have.
+Here are a few factors to keep in mind:

-• Some devices are clearly labeled.
-If not, try to find a brand and model number on the back of the detector and look it up online.
-You should also find a manufacture date.
-If the device is more than 10 years old, replace it as soon as possible.
+• Quality devices are properly labeled.
+If not, check for a brand and model number on the back of the detector and find it online.
+You can also find a manufacture date.
+If the device is more than a decade old, replace it as soon as possible.

-• Plug-in devices that draw power from an outlet are almost always carbon monoxide detectors be labeled as such.
+• Plug-in devices that draw power through an outlet are generally carbon monoxide alarms]]94.
+The device {should be labeled saying as much.

-• Some alarms will be two-in-one, detecting both smoke and carbon monoxide with a different indicator light for each.
-Still, it can be hard to tell without a label on the front, so checking the manufacturing details on the back is worthwhile.
+• Some alarms are really two-in-one, sensing both smoke and carbon monoxide with a separate indicator light for each.
+Still, it can be tough to tell without a label on the front, so double checking the manufacturing details on the back is smart.

-How many carbon monoxide detectors do I need in my home?
+How many carbon monoxide detectors should I install in my home?

-The number of CO alarms you should have depends on your home’s size, how many floors it has and bedroom arrangement.
-Consider these guidelines to ensure thorough coverage:
+The number of CO alarms you need is dependent on your home’s size, number of floors and the number of bedrooms.
+Use these guidelines to ensure thorough coverage:

-• Install carbon monoxide detectors near sleeping areas: CO gas exposure is most likely at night when furnaces must run frequently to keep your home comfortable.
-Therefore, all bedrooms should have a carbon monoxide detector installed within 15 feet of the door.
-If a couple of bedroom doors are less than 30 feet apart, a single alarm is adequate.
+• Install carbon monoxide detectors around wherever people sleep: CO gas leaks are most prevalent at night when furnaces have to run constantly to keep your home comfortable.
+For that reason, all bedrooms should have a carbon monoxide detector installed around 15 feet of the door.
+If a couple of bedroom doors are less than 30 feet apart, just one detector is sufficient.

-Dangerous carbon monoxide buildup can become trapped on a single floor of your home, so make sure you have at least one CO detector on all floors.
+• Put in detectors on each floor: Dense carbon monoxide gas can become caught on a single floor of your home, so make sure you have at least one CO detector on all floors.

-• Install detectors within 10 feet of the internal garage door: Many people unsafely leave their cars idling in the garage, leading to dangerous carbon monoxide buildup, even when the large garage door is wide open.
-A CO detector immediately inside the door—and in the room above the garage—alerts you of elevated carbon monoxide levels entering your home.
+• Install detectors within 10 feet of the internal garage door: A surprising number of people end up leaving their cars on in the garage, leading to dangerous carbon monoxide buildup, even if the large garage door is fully open.
+A CO detector just inside the door—and in the room up above the garage—alerts you of heightened carbon monoxide levels entering your home.

-• Install detectors at the proper height: Carbon monoxide weighs about the same as air, but it’s often pushed up by the hot air released by combustion appliances.
-Installing detectors up against the ceiling is best to catch this rising air.
+• Install detectors at the proper height: Carbon monoxide weighs about the same as air, but it’s commonly carried upward in the hot air released by combustion appliances.
+Having detectors close to the ceiling is ideal to catch this rising air.
 Models with digital readouts are best placed at eye level to keep them easy to read.

-• Install detectors at least 15 feet from combustion appliances: Some fuel-burning machines give off a tiny, harmless amount of carbon monoxide as they first start running.
-This dissipates quickly, but if a CO detector is positioned too close, it could give off false alarms.
+• Add detectors around 15 feet from combustion appliances: Some fuel-burning machines emit a small, non-toxic amount of carbon monoxide as they first start running.
+This dissipates quickly, but in situations where a CO detector is positioned too close, it could trigger false alarms.

-• Install detectors away from high heat and humidity: Carbon monoxide detectors have specific tolerances for heat and humidity.
-To limit false alarms, avoid installing them in bathrooms, in direct sunlight, near air vents, or close to heat-generating appliances.
+• Have detectors away from high heat and humidity: Carbon monoxide detectors have specified tolerances for heat and humidity.
+To minimize false alarms, avoid installing them in bathrooms, in direct sunlight, around air vents, or close to heat-generating appliances.

-How do I test/troubleshoot a carbon monoxide detector?
+How do I test/troubleshoot a carbon monoxide sensor?

-Depending on the model, the manufacturer may suggest testing once a month and resetting to ensure proper functionality.
-Also, replace the batteries in battery-powered units every six months.
-For hardwired units, replace the backup battery once a year or when the alarm starts chirping, whichever starts first.
-Then, replace the CO detector entirely every 10 years or according to the manufacturer’s instructions.
+Depending on the specific unit, the manufacturer will sometimes recommend monthly testing and resetting to ensure proper functionality.
+Also, replace the batteries in battery-powered units after 6 months.
+For hardwired units, replace the backup battery annually or when the alarm starts chirping, whichever happens first.
+Then, replace the CO detector completely every 10 years or as outlined by the manufacturer’s guidelines.

 How to test your carbon monoxide alarm

-It only takes a minute to test your CO detector.
-Review the instruction manual for directions unique to your unit, knowing that testing follows this general procedure:
+You only need a minute to test your CO detector.
+Read the instruction manual for directions individual to your unit, with the knowledge that testing uses this general procedure:

 • Press and hold the Test button.
-It might take 5 to 20 seconds for the alarm to go off.
+It will sometimes need 5 to 20 seconds for the alarm to begin.

-• Loud beeping indicates the detector is working correctly.
+• Loud beeping indicates the detector is functioning correctly.

-Change the batteries if the unit won’t work as expected during the test.
-If replacement batteries don’t make a difference, replace the detector immediately.
+Change the batteries if the unit isn’t performing as expected after the test.
+If replacement batteries don’t help, replace the detector entirely.

 How to reset your carbon monoxide alarm

-You only need to reset your unit once the alarm goes off, after testing the device or after swapping the batteries.
-Some models automatically reset themselves within 10 minutes of these events, while others require a manual reset.
-The instruction manual will note which function applies.
+You only have to reset your unit once the alarm goes off, after running a test or after replacing the batteries.
+Some models automatically reset themselves in under 10 minutes of these events, while other models require a manual reset.
+The instruction manual can note which function you should use.

 Follow these steps to reset your CO detector manually: